astronomer/docs/learn/what-is-a-sensor.md

 <CodeBlock language="python">{sensor_decorator_example}</CodeBlock>

-Here, `@task.sensor` decorates the `check_shibe_availability()` function, which checks if a given API returns a 200 status code.
+Here, the `@task.sensor` decorates the `check_shibe_availability()` function, which checks if a given API returns a 200 status code.
 If the API returns a 200 status code, the sensor task is marked as successful.
 If any other status code is returned, the sensor pokes again after the `poke_interval` has passed.

-The optional `xcom_value` parameter in `PokeReturnValue` defines what data will be pushed to [XCom](airflow-passing-data-between-tasks.md) once the `is_done=true`.
-You can use this data in any downstream tasks.
+The optional `xcom_value` parameter in `PokeReturnValue` defines what data will be pushed to [XCom](airflow-passing-data-between-tasks.md) once `is_done=true`.
+You can use the data that was pushed to XCom in any downstream tasks.

 </TabItem>
 <TabItem value="traditional">

 <CodeBlock language="python">{pythonsensor_example}</CodeBlock>

 Here, the PythonSensor uses the `check_shibe_availability_func` to check if a given API returns a 200 status code.
-If the API returns a 200 status code, the API response is pushed to [XCom](airflow-passing-data-between-tasks.md) and the function returns `True` causing the sensor task to be marked as successful.
+If the API returns a 200 status code, the API response is pushed to [XCom](airflow-passing-data-between-tasks.md) and the function returns `True`, causing the sensor task to be marked as successful.
 If any other status code is returned the `check_shibe_availability_func` returns `False` and the sensor pokes again after the `poke_interval` has passed.

 </TabItem>
 </Tabs>